Dr Gemma DerrickLecturer in Higher Education

 PhD Supervision Interests

 I am interested in receiving proposals in areas that relate to evaluation of research or higher education systems.
-I am particularly interested in projects that involve bibliometrics, scientometrics, politics of bibliometrics and research evaluation, unconscious bias in evacuation systems, national research performance audit systems, altmetrics, dynamics of research, research innovation and evaluation policies, peer review, societal impact (impact) and its assessment, as well as evidence informed policymaking for health and research policy.
-I am interested in both qualitative and quantitative methodologies, especially those that combine insights from both.
-In addition, I am interested in new methodological approaches that combine text, citation, co-citation, social media and collaboration visualisations, with sophisticated qualitative approaches.
+These include projects that involve bibliometrics, scientometrics, politics of bibliometrics and research evaluation, unconscious bias in evacuation systems, national research performance audit systems, altmetrics, dynamics of research, research innovation and evaluation policies, peer review, societal impact (impact) and its assessment, as well as evidence informed policymaking for health and research policy.
+I am particularly interested in research that adopts an empirical approach utilising both qualitative and quantitative methodologies.

 The evaluation scale: exploring decisions about societal impact in peer review panels